how to MS Teams

 But this is now catching up with IT administrators as the chaos has ensued.
 Members continue to spin up teams in Microsoft Teams without much thought.
 But there are long-term impacts of it that they are unable to see at the moment.

-As each team ties into SharePoint Sites, Outlook Groups, Microsoft 365 Security, and much more.
+As each team ties into SharePoint Sites, Outlook Groups, Microsoft 365 groups, Microsoft 365 Security, and much more.
 The long-term impact is not as manageable as one may think.
 Therefore, lifecycle management becomes crucial for Microsoft 365 management.

 Common Microsoft Teams Challenges to Avoid